On obstructions to the Euler system method for Rankin-Selberg convolutions: Introduction

 \defi{Let $E$ be an elliptic curve over a number field $K$, and $p$ be a prime number.
-The $p^{\infty}$-Selmer group of $E$ is the subgroup where $v$ runs over the finite places of $K$ and the map is induced by localizing at the place $v$ and the inclusion $E[p^{\infty}] \subset E$. }
+The $p^{\infty}$-Selmer group of $E$ is the group where $v$ runs over the finite places of $K$ and the map is induced by localizing at the place $v$ and the inclusion $E[p^{\infty}] \subset E$.
+It is an abelian group where every element is killed by a power of $p$, so it has the natural structure of a $\Z_p$-module. }